JoeriHermans/awflow/README.md

 Pythonic reusable acyclic workflows.
 Execute code on HPC systems as if you executed them on your laptop!

+### Motivation

+Tired of writing and managing Slurm submission scripts?

 **Under development!**

 ### Roadmap